-A Remedial Alternatives Evaluation was prepared in response to a request by ADEQ (ADEQ 2013) to identify an appropriate mitigation action plan that meets the remedial action objectives (RAOs) for the site.
-Five remedial alternatives were evaluated, and a preferred site-wide remedial alternative was selected based on the following factors: overall protection of ecological receptors, compliance with applicable rules and regulations, short-term effectiveness, long-term effectiveness, implementability and relative cost.
-The detailed Remedial Alternatives Evaluation is presented in Appendix N. and summarized herein.
+A Remedial Alternatives Evaluation was prepared at the request of the ADEQ (ADEQ 2013) to identify an appropriate mitigation action plan that meets the remedial action objectives (RAOs) for the site.
+Five remedial alternatives were evaluated, and a preferred site-wide remedial alternative was selected based on the following factors: overall protection of ecological receptors, compliance with applicable rules and regulations, short-term effectiveness, long-term effectiveness, protection of existing habitat, implementability and relative cost.
+The detailed Remedial Alternatives Evaluation is presented in Appendix N, and summarized herein.